ansys/ansys-tools-visualization-interface/doc/source/getting_started/index.rst

     # Plot the result
     pl.plot()

-Using custom objects from your library:
+This code uses objects from a PyAnsys library:

 .. code:: python